-After the Greek Independence, the economy of the island was completely destroyed and it lost all its ships.
-Later on, the island succeeded to reinforce its commercial power to rebuild the economy using the textile, as the most important source of income for the families.
-In fact, the textile of Mykonos was of such high quality that it was traded around Greece and abroad.
+Later on, the island succeeded to reinforce its commercial power and make the economy bloom using textiles - the most important source of income for the families.
+The textile was of such high quality that it was traded around Greece and abroad.

 Tourism started to flourish in the early 1960s when it became the favorite shelter for artists and later for the hippies.